 Happy Monday!
 I have a brand new DIY project for you today and its definitely creeping up on my favorites list.
 This project is just another reason why you should never through scraps of wood away… EVER.
 Remember my board and batten project I revealed way back when?
-Well, I’m SO glad I saved all of the scraps and left over wood from that project because it has come in handy quite a few times (like here, here and here).
-And now this one, my DIY Wheatgrass Planter.
+Well, I’m SO glad I saved all of the scraps and left over wood from that project because I used it to make my DIY Wheatgrass Planter.

 I was in need of a long and narrow piece to fill a certain space in my home (reveal coming sooner than later, hopefully) so I decided to make a planter box out of leftover wood.